oreillymedia/promptlab/README.md

 # Installation

 Promptlab uses Pyinstaller to create a single executable file.
 To install it, [download the latest release](https://github.com/oreillymedia/promptlab/releases) and put it somewhere in your path.
+You will likely also need to [enable it to run on a mac by changing the permissions](https://iboysoft.com/howto/cannot-be-opened-because-it-is-from-an-unidentified-developer.html).

 To test that it's working correctly, run:

 ```
 promptlab version